-Balmar's Digital Duo Charge connects between the house and start (secondary) batteries -- keeping the two banks separate until the unit senses 13 volts (26@24V) at the house battery.
+Balmar's Digital Duo Charge connects between the house and start (secondary) batteries -- keeping the two banks separate until the unit senses 26 volts at the house battery.
 Once voltage is reached, the Duo Charge supplies up to 30A to the secondary bank.
 Voltage is regulated at the secondary bank based on a preset program chosen by the user to reflect the secondary battery type.
 Standard and deep cycle flooded, gel and AGM battery types are supported.
 Optional battery temperature sensing and solenoid drive are included.
 12 or 24-volt settings.

 Advantages: No user interface required.
 Selectable programs ensure proper voltage control -- even with varied battery bank capacities and mixed battery constructions.
 Amperage limits require smaller wire gauge.
 Works with DC or shorepower charge sources.
 Simplifies charging control for alternator and regulator.
-Can be used to control an optional solenoid to support battery banks with demands greater than 30 amps.

 Disadvantages: 30-amp maximum output may not support larger secondary banks (bowthruster, windlass, etc.) without use of manual solenoid control.
+(See Digital Duo Charge on Page 8 for higher amperage option.)